-Figure 9: Illustrative photography of a skateboarder performing a jump (top).
+Figure 11: Illustrative photography of a skateboarder performing a jump (top).
 Photography expressively displays the principle of a particular trick.
 The photography is courtesy of Trasher magazine.
-Fanning in time (bottom) shows all time steps of time-varying dataset of beating heard [GBKG04].
+Fanning in time (bottom) shows all time steps of a time-varying dataset of a beating heard [10].